hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 One of the core driving force for the client side logic is a double linked list of ranges, which is used to maintain the list of lost packets of the client.

+As packets are recieved from server during mcast transfer, any packets lost are stored into this ll as ranges.
+Inturn as packets are recovered during ucast recovery, those specific packet/block id's are removed from the ll.

 At the top level, the linked list will maintain reference to the